aran112000/FastCommerce/README.md

 Please feel free to submit pull requests for any bug bugs you find and fix.

-We are using YouTrack for monitering development progress so to see exactly what we're working on at the moment please visit out YouTrack here: http://fastcommerce.myjetbrains.com/youtrack/rest/agile/FC/sprint/Unscheduled
+We are using YouTrack for monitoring development progress so to see exactly what we're working on at the moment please visit out YouTrack here: http://fastcommerce.myjetbrains.com/youtrack/rest/agile/FC/sprint/Unscheduled